 - Depending on the sanctuary, the surrounding area may not be as natural or beautiful as expected, which decreases memorability.

-- It is incredible to watch elephants use their muscular trunks to gently take a banana from your hand.
+- I found walking and feeding elephants in Thailand very fun and delightful.
+Watching elephants use their muscular trunks to gently take a banana from your hand is incredible.
 Their dexterity is phenomenal.

 - The “right way” to treat elephants is a complex issue with ongoing debate, so you have to wrestle with whether your participation is doing harm or good.